aitorvs/fingerlock/README.md

     }
 ```

-The callback `public void onFingerLockScanning(boolean invalidKey)` is called when the library has started
+The callback `onFingerLockScanning(boolean)` is called when the library has started
-scanning for fingerprint to authenticate the user.
+scanning for fingerprint(s) to authenticate the user.
 The input parameter `invalidKey` flags when the key provided
 during registration is no longer valid.
-Either because the user disable the lock screen, device reset or
+Either because the user disabled the lock screen, device reset or
 a new fingerprint was added.

-At this point and for security purposes it is recommended to recreate the key
+For security purposes it is recommended to stop scanning fingerpring(s) calling `FingerLock.stop()` and
-calling the method `FingerLock.recreateKey(this)`.
+fallback to any other type of authentication (i.e. password) that authenticates the user and let
+them use fingerprint the next time.

 ####4.
 Unregister when done